open-education-api/open-education-api.github.io/technical/data-minimization.md

 *Please note:* This approach also applies to consumer objects, ext objects and expands: if the client wants to limit the returned payload on these object, the fields parameter can be used to indicate which fields it expects to be returned.

-Below are three examples to demonstrate the use of the "fields" parameter if this is supported.
+Below are three examples to demonstrate the use of the `fields` parameter if this is supported.
 Example 1: Use of the `fields` query parameter to minimize data fields
 Example 2: Use of the `fields` query parameter to receive only required fields
 Example 3: Use of the `fields` query parameter together with an `expand`

+A server can indicate the supports and use of the `fields` paramter via the service endpoint.
+If and endpoint does not support the `fields` parameter and a request is made using the `fields` query parameter the server will return an error message.

 ## Example 1: Use of the fields query parameter to minimize data fields